 He is a dedicated educator who looks to develop the talent within a team through his workshops and often augments his keynote speaking work with training and facilitation that embeds the learnings and makes conferences and offsides so much more than an academic exercise.

-Dan Gregory works with leadership teams in professional services firms & the finance industry, with global tech giants, the pharmaceutical industry and even government.
-He helps boards and the ELT identify their rising talent and helps ensure they live up to their potential.
+Dan Gregory works with leadership teams in professional services firms & the finance industry, with multinational tech firms, the pharmaceutical industry and even government.
+He helps boards, the ELT & SLT identify their rising talent and helps ensure they live up to their potential.

 Book Dan Gregory to work with your team

 Like it or not, we are all in the business of sales and selling.
 If you’re a leader, you’re selling your vision, your purpose and your ideas.
 If you’re a business person, you’re selling products or services.
 Parents are trying to sell things like bedtime and broccoli.
 And, if you’re in a relationship, or you’re…Read More

 It doesn’t matter whether your speaking to your team, presenting to the board or giving a speech at an AGM or annual conference, you are on before you’re on and being aware of that is critical to the success of your communication.
 There is always an elephant in the room that you either need to…Read More

 Originally published with The CEO Magazine Anyone who’s sat through a strategic workshop at anytime during the past decade will be familiar with the SWOT analysis.
 Simply put, it stands for Strengths Weaknesses Opportunities and Threats and has informed not only planning days and leadership forums but also a large majority of the decisions that executive…Read More